 Water Hyacinth and Seagrass are two materials that can sometimes get confused as they are used to weave baskets and other home decor products.

 Both Seagrass and Water hyacinth are fast-growing plants.
-Both are harvested, cut, and dried to weave a variety of home decor and home furnishings products.
+Both are harvested, cut, and dried to weave various home decor and home furnishings products.

 The Seagrass Material

 Seagrass is a material that will grow completely underwater off the world’s coastlines.
-Around the world, this is a widespread coastal plant that has over 60 different types of seagrass species across the globe.
+Around the world, this is a widespread coastal plant with over 60 different types of seagrass species across the globe.

 Seagrass is known to grow best in shallow and salty waters.
 Seagrass will form a dense underwater meadow, vital for marine life.
 It grows well with muddy and sandy seabeds.

 Many consider Seagrass as necessary to marine life as the coral reef.
 The Seagrass will provide food for the oceans’ habitats and give shelter to a diversity of marine life.